stefansnaerh/Frontend-Kanban/README.md

 I built this project for practice and I wanted a full stack application to show in my portfolio.<br/>
 I learned alot both about the backend and then connecting it to my frontend. <br/>
 It gave me a good practice on handling state in ReactJS and also tested my Javascript skills.<br/>
+I used localStorage to display the right board on refresh

 It has all crud functionality implemented. <br/>